mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 ## Enabling WSL

-**WSL is supported on Windows 10 Version 1709 and higher**
+**WSL 1 is supported on Windows 10 Version 1709 and higher**

 **If you are running an earlier version, you need to update your system to gain access to this feature**

-With the above requirement met, turning on WSL is fairly straightforward, especially as it comes baked into Windows.
+With the above requirement met, turning on WSL is fairly straightforward, especially as it comes baked into Windows

 ### If you are comfortable working on the command line
 * Open an elevated (administrator) PowerShell window
   * To do so, right click on the **Windows PowerShell** application and select *Run as administrator*
 * Next, paste the following code into your open, elevated PowerShell window:
   * `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
-* Reboot your computer at earliest convenience

 ### If you'd rather use the Graphical User Interface (GUI)